 Dive Gear reviews by passionate divers

-Everything you need to know about Diving in 2022
+Scuba Diving ~ everything you need to know about diving in 2023

-Focus in September: This is why you should dive in Indonesia!
+Focus in January: This is why you should scuba dive in Indonesia!

 Need a good mask:

 DIVEIN was started as a guide to show divers where the best dive shops were, to review the best sites and, above all, to celebrate the ocean.

 As a PADI Master Scuba Diving Instructor and co-founder of DIVEIN.com, he’s had the chance to demo, test, and review all the best equipment over a 20 year period.

 His respect for the ocean is evident in his stewardship of DIVEIN.
 His appreciation for gear benefits different kinds of divers looking for the right equipment.